richdanis/ML4H/Project 2/Report.md

-## Template Report: AI for Global Health using Natural Language Processing
+## AI for Global Health using Natural Language Processing

 ### Part 1: Data pre-processing

-TODO: Remove duplicate rows.
+TODO: Remove duplicate rows. <br>
+TODO: Convert emoticons to text. <br>
+TODO: Correct spelling mistakes. <br>

 **Q1: Preprocessing (2 pt)** <br>
 As a first step we remove all rows, which have NaN entries in the 'TweetText' column of the data.
+Then we remove all duplicate rows.
 After that we remove URLs, emojis and punctuation.
 In the process of tokenization, mentions are removed, all characters are converted to lower case and repeated sequences of characters of length 3 or greater are reduced to length 3.
 The last step is lemmatization, for which we use the WordNetLemmatizer from the nltk library.